Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 - Is **globally unique**
 - Is **persistent** (does not require a centralized registration authority)
 - Is **cryptographically verifiable** (the DID subject can prove control using a private key)
-- Is **resolvable** to a **DID Document** — a machine-readable JSON-LD document containing public keys, service endpoints, and metadata
+- Is **resolvable** to a **DID Document**, a machine-readable JSON-LD document containing public keys, service endpoints, and metadata

 The W3C DID Core 1.0 specification defines the data model and abstract operations for DIDs.
-Each "DID method" is a specification for how a particular DID scheme creates, resolves, updates, and deactivates identifiers — the CRUD of decentralized identity.
+Each "DID method" is a specification for how a particular DID scheme creates, resolves, updates, and deactivates identifiers those the CRUD of decentralized identity.

 #### 2.2 DID Resolution

 A DID resolver takes a DID string as input and returns a **DID Resolution Result** containing:

-1. **`didDocument`** — the current DID Document
+1. **`didDocument`:** the current DID Document
-2. **`didDocumentMetadata`** — operational metadata (version, deactivation status, timestamps)
+2. **`didDocumentMetadata`:** operational metadata (version, deactivation status, timestamps)
-3. **`didResolutionMetadata`** — resolution process metadata (content type, error codes)
+3. **`didResolutionMetadata`:** resolution process metadata (content type, error codes)

 The **DIF Universal Resolver** is an open-source aggregator that routes resolution requests to method-specific drivers based on the DID's method component, enabling any client to resolve any supported DID method through a single, uniform HTTP interface.

 #### 2.3 Verifiable Credentials

-DIDs serve as the cryptographic anchors for Verifiable Credentials — tamper-evident, machine-verifiable digital equivalents of physical credentials (diplomas, licenses, proofs of identity).
-A VC issuer signs claims about a subject's DID, and a verifier can use the subject's public key (retrieved by resolving the DID) to verify the signature — entirely without contacting the issuer.
+DIDs serve as the cryptographic anchors for Verifiable Credentials; tamper-evident, machine-verifiable digital equivalents of physical credentials (diplomas, licenses, proofs of identity).
+A VC issuer signs claims about a subject's DID, and a verifier can use the subject's public key (retrieved by resolving the DID) to verify the signature, entirely without contacting the issuer.

 ---

-### 3. The did:soul Method — Overview
+### 3. did:soul Method Overview

 `did:soul` is a **ledger-free, IPFS-anchored** DID method.
 It does not write to any blockchain.
 Instead:

 - The **method-specific identifier** is a random UUID, ensuring global uniqueness without collision.
 - The **DID Document** is stored on IPFS, providing content-addressed, tamper-evident, immutable storage.
 - A **lightweight PostgreSQL registry** maintains the mapping between a DID and the current IPFS Content Identifier (CID) of its document, along with the active KMS key reference.
-- **Private keys never leave the KMS** — KMS or a local in-memory KMS in development — providing hardware-grade key security.
+- **Private keys never leave the KMS**, providing hardware-grade key security.
 - The system is **Universal Resolver-compatible** through a dedicated NestJS driver, enabling ecosystem-wide resolution.

 ```